harhota/harhota/README.md

 Currently Data Analyst at Ambar Soluciones

 - ⚡ Learning Data Science at Harbour.Space
-- 💡 ex-CS teacher: enjoy sharing my knowledge with students
+- 💡 CS teacher: enjoy sharing my knowledge with students
 - ⚽ Passionate about football (soccer) analytics and fantasy football

 📫 How to reach me: